-In the past, access control was enforced through keys and locks.
+In the past, access control was enforced through keys and door locks.
 A person with a key can enter a locked door.
 And that is about as far as access control went.
 There was no way to restrict access on specific times or dates; so long as a person possesses the key, they were in.

-Nor did mechanical locks and keys provide records on who used the keys and on what doors.
+Nor did mechanical door locks and keys provide records on who used the keys and on what doors.
 You needed a security personnel with a logbook to do this.
 Looking back at it now, it all seems so ancient and prehistoric.
 But this is how access was controlled and restricted in buildings and facilities just a few decades ago.

 In an electronic access system, credentials replaced mechanical keys.
 These are used to grant access.
 When access is granted, the door is unlocked for a predetermined time and the entry or exit is recorded.
 If access is denied, the door remains locked and similarly, a record is made of an attempted access.
-As an added security measure, the system will monitor the door and sound an alarm if a door is forced open or held open too long after being unlocked.
+As an added security measure, the key card entry system will monitor the door and sound an alarm if a door is forced open or held open too long after being unlocked.

-Early versions of the system used keypads with PIN codes.
+Early versions of entry systems used keypads with PIN codes.
 This was replaced by “swipe” or insert cards that had magnetic stripes.
 These were called “card keys” or “key cards”.
 To this day, these terms are still in use.
 Swipe cards were replaced with non-contact “proximity cards” as RFID technology replaced the early versions in the late 1970’s.
 This was because magnetic stripe cards can easily be copied and also can stop working if the magnetic strip is damaged.

-Key cards are used for internal doors to control access to highly sensitive areas such as hospital supply rooms or IT areas where private information is stored.
+Key cards are installed for internal doors to control access to highly sensitive areas such as hospital supply rooms or IT areas where private information is stored.
 In some cases, they are used by schools for classrooms to prevent theft and restrict access to certain areas of the school such as the computer labs.

-Hotels or apartment buildings also use internal card entry systems in elevators to restrict access to just the floor guests or tenants who are billeted or live in, and to the public areas of the building such as the lobby or the restaurant floors.
+Hotels or apartment buildings also install and use internal card entry systems in elevators to restrict access to just the floor guests or tenants who are billeted or live in, and to the public areas of the building such as the lobby or the restaurant floors.

-3. A Card Key System Allows for Record Keeping.
 With a key card access system, audit trails are created and businesses can keep a record of persons who entered and the exact time they entered.
 This becomes especially useful if thefts or any incidents occur that can be narrowed down to a specific time period; records can be pulled up to determine who entered the building corresponding to the time period.

-4. A Card Key System Can Be Used for Multiple Locations.
 Monitoring several properties, even overseas locations can be done from just one location or server.
 Businesses can monitor security control over several buildings located over a large area.